 This means it would be a good idea to create another custom step.

 Select Add > Step on the script recorder’s toolbar, name the new step

 Dialog, confirm the creation by clicking Add New Step.
 The new

 Dialog step will appear in the list of steps.

 Let’s finish our test by clicking Hosted by Google in the dialog.
 It will open the Google Fonts website and create a step automatically.

-Our test is fully operational now, and it is logically split into several steps depending on the page a user interacts with.
+Our script is fully operational now, and it is logically split into several steps depending on the screen a user interacts with.
 Let’s replay it to ensure everything works fine.
 Click Play Recording.

 The replay results should appear without any issues.
-This means our web test works properly.
-You can safely append it to a scenario and run a load test based on this web test.
+This means our script works properly.
+You can safely append it to a scenario and run a load test based on this script.